paasio/dev.paas.io/_posts/troubleshooting/2012-02-13-useful-commands.md

 {% highlight console %}
 $ paasio files my-rails31-app logs
-staging.log                               832B
+migration.log                             345B
-migrations.log                            3.7K
+staging.log                               1.7K
-stderr.log                               17.2K
+stderr.log                                108B
-stdout.log                               21.5K
+stdout.log                                365B
 {% endhighlight %}

 Here we can see that we have 4 logs available.